etelero/yml-app/README.md

 (Yandex Market Language) files which are based on XML standardt.
 It parses files with lxml and then stores the data in Redis.

+During parsing it performs validity checks shows error popups and stores valid offers only.

 To run the app:

     python ./yml-app/main.py